Masters of Fine Arts (MFA) Degree Programs in Philadelphia

 The Master of Fine Arts differs from the Master of Arts in that the MFA, while an academic program, centers around practice in the particular field, whereas programs leading to the MA usually center on the scholarly, academic, or critical study of the field.

-Top 19 Graduate Schools with Fine Art Masters Programs in Philadelphia
+Top 19 Graduate Schools with Masters of Fine Arts Programs in Philadelphia

 Rockhurst UniversityMaster of Arts in Management